Pelvic Pain Specialist in Henderson, NV

 Pelvic pain is an extremely common symptom, especially in women.
 Discomfort within the lower abdomen and pelvic region could be a result of an abnormality or illness relating to a variety of key bodily systems and functions.

 Most often, this type of pain is typically related to the reproductive system, digestive, urinary system, or the musculoskeletal system.
-The board-certified OBGYN specialists at Henderson Gynecology have extensive experience diagnosing and treating the source of pelvic pain.
+The board-certified OBGYN specialists at Henderson Gynecology have over 35 years of experience diagnosing and treating the source of pelvic pain.
 Call (702) 898-7226 to schedule an appointment at our OBGYN clinic in Henderson, NV today!

 What Activities May Worsen Pelvic Pain?

 Generally, pelvic pain is described to either be a dull yet constant pain, or a sudden, sharp pain.
 If the pain is consistently present over a long period of time, it is classified as chronic pelvic pain.
 If the opposite is true, then the patient is likely to suffer from acute pelvic pain.

 Most individuals will notice that their pelvic pain becomes more intense as they engage in certain activities.
 For example, if the source of your pelvic pain is your digestive system, then you may experience more pain after consuming certain foods or drinks.
 It is also common for pelvic pain to worsen during sexual intercourse or while urinating.

 The reproductive system is a common culprit to pelvic pain, particularly for women.
 Conditions of this system that can trigger pelvic pain include, but are not limited to:

 - Menstrual cramping

 - Pelvic inflammatory disease (PID)